FRRouting/frr/doc/user/zebra.rst

    When zebra starts up, don't delete old self inserted routes.

+.. option:: -K TIME, --graceful_restart TIME

+   If this option is specified, the graceful restart time is TIME seconds.
+   Zebra, when started, will read in routes.
+Those routes that Zebra identifies that it was the originator of will be swept in TIME seconds.
+   If no time is specified then we will sweep those routes immediately.

 .. option:: -r, --retain

    When program terminates, do not flush routes installed by *zebra* from the